 - Hand hygiene champions placed posters in patient care areas encouraging patients to hold staff accountable for performing hand hygiene.

-- Computer screen savers remind healthcare staff about hand hygiene and reinforce compliance.
+- Use computer screensavers to remind healthcare staff about hand hygiene and reinforce compliance.

 For more information on Quality at Baystate Health